dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

 Boundary
    Sets the type of fill boundary limits calculation to perform.

-   All
-      Use the thickness of the strokes and the editing lines together.
+   :All: Use the thickness of the strokes and the editing lines together.
-   Stroke
-      Use only the thickness of the strokes (ignore edit lines).
+   :Stroke: Use only the thickness of the strokes (ignore edit lines).
-   Line
-      Use only the edit lines (ignore strokes).
+   :Line: Use only the edit lines (ignore strokes).

+   .. _bpy.types.BrushGpencilSettings.show_fill_boundary:

    Show Lines (grid icon)
       Toggle show help lines to see the fill boundary.

+.. _bpy.types.BrushGpencilSettings.fill_layer_mode:

+Layers
+   Determines which :doc:`Layers </grease_pencil/properties/layers>` are used for boundary strokes.

+   :Visible: Calculates boundaries based on all visible layers.
+   :Active: Calculates boundaries based on the active later.
+   :Layer Above: Calculates boundaries based on the layer above the active layer.
+   :Layer Below: Calculates boundaries based on the layer below the active layer.
+   :All Above: Calculates boundaries based on all layers above the active layer.
+   :All Below: Calculates boundaries based on all layers below the active layer.

 .. _bpy.types.BrushGpencilSettings.fill_factor: